 In this section, you can read articles about newly diagnosed breast cancer from the back issues of this publication.

-The Spring 2014 issue of LBBC's quarterly newsletter features stories on the impact of breast cancer on body image and on how far we've come in treating HER2-positive disease with targeted therapies.
-Sue Bowman, RN, OCN, CBCN, MSW, shares how her own breast cancer diagnosis inspired her to obtain her master's degree in social work and launch a new career as an oncology nurse navigator.
+The spring 2014 issue of LBBC's quarterly newsletter features stories on the body image after breast cancer and on treating HER2-positive disease with targeted therapies.
+Sue Bowman, RN, OCN, CBCN, MSW, shares how her breast cancer diagnosis inspired her to get her master's degree in social work and launch a new career as an oncology nurse navigator.

 Learn about the role of peer support throughout one's breast cancer journey, including what it is, how it differs from and complements the kind of support received from healthcare professionals and where to obtain it.
 Discover in what ways connecting with someone like you can reduce your sense of isolation and empower you emotionally.